 The first trimester morning sickness may not stop immediately

 I threw up a few times in the early weeks of my second trimester.
-It was interesting because
+It was

 I thought it was about time I did another travel post!
 I have previously written about the healthy things to do when on holidays in Whistler, Honolulu, Nice and Port Douglas.
 I like to focus on writing about just the ‘healthy highlights’ of each place I go to, but this isn’t because I don’t try out unhealthy foods or do anything non-health and fitness related when travelling.
 As my regular readers know, I am a big fan of balance and see health as holistic.
-I do

 I know so many girls and women who are incredibly dedicated to living a healthy lifestyle.
 They read blogs, listen to podcasts, buy books and go to presentations to learn all they can about the best way to eat and exercise.
 They are constantly in their kitchen cooking healthy food, scheduling time to workout every week and carrying around their BPA-free bottles with them everywhere they go.